shaharke/rabbitmq-training/basics.md

 ### GOAL

 Consuming messages in different ways.
 The methods illustrated below are relevant only for debugging purposes.

-### Instructions
+### Tutorial

 Let's start by inspecting the message we sent through the management console: